Triatoma sordida: General

 Triatoma sordida have sucking mouthparts used to gain external access to their blood host and two sets of membranous, overlapping wings.
 In addition, stridulation, or sound production, may be achieved by rubbing the proboscis against a grooved organ located on its ventral surface adjacent to the head.
 Sexual dimorphism is noted in this species, as males and females differ in sensilla pattern on their antennae and females are often longer.

 Female external reproductive anatomy

 Little work has been dedicated to the characterization of female genitals, as it was incorrectly thought that the structures were not pertinent to species identification.
-Although, recent work utilizing scanning electron microscopy (SEM) technology, has allowed researchers to photograph and characterize external anatomy to assist in species identification.
+Recent work utilizing scanning electron microscopy (SEM) technology, however, has allowed researchers to photograph and characterize external anatomy to assist in species identification.
 When viewed from above, the female genitals of Triatoma sordida sensu stricto take a trapezoidal shape (Figure 3).
 When examining the last-most segment, near the posterior portion of the genitals, a rounded shape is taken.
 However, when viewed from behind, this same structure appears almost circular.

 Male internal reproductive anatomy

 The male internal reproductive components generally consist of two systems, the reproductive and accessory reproductive organs.
-The former, include seminal vesicles and the testis, where sperm is held, while the latter consists of four glands that connect to the seminal vesicle.
+The former include seminal vesicles and the testis, where sperm is held, while the latter consists of four glands that connect to the seminal vesicle.